 It took Janelle a long time to be comfortable enough to reveal her true self to the world; it’s part of why it took so long to release Dirty Computer.
 But in the album itself, the accompanying “emotion picture,” and Janelle’s many, many press engagements, she asserts her strengths, her identity, and her intentions as she sheds the black-and-white “camo” she’s always hid behind.

 Has your brand evolved while you were gone?
 Be upfront about what’s different.
 Acknowledge that you’ve been under the radar, heads down, or straight-up out of commission, and then establish who you are now, clearly and thoughtfully.
-When we work with clients, we help them discover and define their brand’s voice and visual style, and we teach them how to stay consistent even while delivering different messages to different audiences.
+When we work with clients, we help them discover and define their brand’s voice and visual style, and we teach them how to stay consistent even while integrating their communications, delivering different messages to different audiences.

 Made a fandroid outta yo’ girlfriend